occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 <div class="comment">It's recommended to read up on <a href="#cloudevents">CloudEvent's</a> and its <a href="{{cloudevents_spec}}">specification</a> so that you're familiar with the structure and schema of a CloudEvent.</div>

 1. Choose an underlying datastore for an [event store](#choosing-an-eventstore).
 Luckily there are only two choices at the moment, MongoDB and an in-memory implementation.
 Hopefully this will be a more difficult decision in the future :)
-1. Once a datastore has been decided it's time to [choose an EventStore implementation](#choosing-an-eventstore) for this datastore since there may be more than one.
+1. Once a datastore has been decided, it's time to [choose an EventStore implementation](#choosing-an-eventstore) for this datastore since there may be more than one.
 1. If you need [subscriptions](#using-subscriptions) (i.e. the ability to subscribe to changes from an EventStore) then you need to pick a library that implements this for the datastore that you've chosen.
    Again, there may be several implementations to choose from.
 1. If a subscriber needs to be able to continue from where it left off on application restart, it's worth looking into a so called [position storage](#blocking-subscription-position-storage) library.